ldragoon/fin-example-repository/docs/pages/examples/ex1-pets.md

 Now we want to add an additional image with its associated `.ttl` sidecar.

 1. Select an appropriately adorable jpg of one of your pets.
 In the event you don't have a pet, any cute animal picture will suffice.
 2. Navigate to `fin-example-repository/collection/ex1-pets/ex1-pets/pets`.
 3. Copy your selected jpg into this directory.
 4. Create a copy of one of the existing `name.jpg.ttl` files and update the file name to match the image you've chosen.

-      Example

-        `adorable_dog.jpg > adorable_dog.jpg.ttl`
+Example: `adorable_dog.jpg > adorable_dog.jpg.ttl`
 5. Update the information in your new `.ttl` sidecar file to personalize it and make it accurately reflect your chosen image.

 You're ready to update your local copy of the DAMS Collaborator Pets Collection.
 Open a Terminal and cd to `fin-example-repository/collection/ex1-pets`.
 Then run the following command:

     fin io import [name of directory to upload] [root directory location]

    Example

     fin io import ex1-pets .

 After the command runs, you should be able to refresh your local UC Davis Library Digital Collections instance and click on the Collaborator Pets image block.
 You should now see your cute animal picture.

 <a id="orgfd006fc"></a>

-# Graphs
+## Graphs

 One problem that is currently not completely solved

 <a id="org642851f"></a>

-# Amended metadata representation
+## Amended metadata representation

 NEEDS TO BE FILLED IN